 The third annual Law Day creative contest is now open for entries.
-Participants should submit a creative entry illustrating the 2014 Law Day theme, "Democracy: Why Every Vote Matters," using content from one or more Michigan Legal Milestones.
+Participants should submit a creative entry illustrating the 2015 Law Day theme, "Symbols of Freedom Under Law."

 The Michigan Legal Milestones program was created in 1986 to highlight the state's important cases, laws, and individuals.
-Bronze plaques commemorating the history of each of the 38 milestones have been placed throughout the state.
-Participants may utilize any Michigan Legal Milestone in their submission, but here are four suggested milestones:
+Bronze plaques commemorating the history of each of the 39 milestones have been placed throughout the state.
+Participants may utilize any Michigan Legal Milestone in their submission, but here are five suggested milestones:

 In 1958, President Dwight D. Eisenhower designated May 1 as Law Day.
 This day is an opportunity to strengthen our great American heritage of liberty, justice, and equality under the law.
 The State Bar of Michigan joins various local bars, businesses, schools, and other organizations in conducting programs associated with improving the public's understanding of our justice system.

 In April 1888, Eva Belles was denied her vote in a Flint school board election.
 Understanding her rights, Belles did not go without a fight.
 Retaining former Flint governor and first president of the Genesee County Bar Association, as her attorney, Belles fought this denial of her vote all the way up to the Michigan Supreme Court.